kfaheem/backpack/DataEngineerNanoDegree/Capstone/README.md

    Elasticsearch offers a powerful & flexible array of DSL queries that can be executed to obtain data as required for the usecase.

    A few DSL query examples -
-   - We need to get the total number of confirmed covid cases of Switzerland on 2020-02-25.
+   We can run the following query if we need to get the total number of confirmed covid cases of Switzerland on 2020-02-25.

         query = {
         "query": {
             "bool": {
                 "must": [